-At the beginning of the Industrial Revolution, folks with factories found themselves with a problem that was — up until that point — completely unprecedented:
+At the beginning of the Industrial Revolution, folks with factories found themselves with a problem that was, up until that point, completely unprecedented:

 They were producing more than they could sell.

-Because of the efficiency and effectiveness of their new methods, they suddenly had more product than demand; a serious issue if you’re a businessperson.
+Because of the efficiency and effectiveness of their new methods, they suddenly had more product than demand, which is a serious issue if you’re a businessperson.
 If you can’t sell your stock of, say, sweaters, you have to store those sweaters.
 Maybe sell them at a discount.
 You end up losing a lot of what makes industrial processes valuable: the fact that you can produce more for less, and faster.

 To a certain degree, I understand their frustration.
 The businesspeople of old had potential output that was so much higher than what they could afford to produce.
 Running at full steam, they could make a sweater for nearly nothing and sell it for less than anyone had ever seen a sweater cost before.
 But because doing so would leave them with more product than they knew what to do with, they were forced to handicap their methods, leading to costs that were somewhat better than before, but not as low as they should be.